ryankazmerik/data-sci/README.md

     - [S3 Challenge](#s3-challenge)
     - [SSM Challenge](#ssm-challenge)
     - [Lambda Challenge](#lambda-challenge)

-# The Stellar Algo Data Science Super Fantastic Readme
-You know, for data science...

 ## Style Guidelines
 This covers the main style guidelines for work in the Data-Sci repositories.
 If there is something not covered here then please reach out to someone or refer to [The PEP8 Guidelines](https://pep8.org/)